sean-smith/scale-out-computing-on-aws/docs/tutorials/launch-always-on-instances.md

 ---
 ## Why AlwaysOn instances?

-By default, SOCA provision on-demand capacity when there are jobs in the queue.
+By default, Scale-Out Computing on AWS provision on-demand capacity when there are jobs in the queue.
 This mean any job submitted will wait in the queue 5 to 8 minutes until EC2 capacity is ready.

 If you want to avoid this penalty, you can provision "AlwaysOn instance".
 Please note you will be charged until you manually terminate it.

 ## How launch an AlwaysOn instance

-On your scheduler host, sudo as root and run `source /etc/environment` to load SOCA shell and then execute `/apps/soca/cluster_manager/add_nodes.py`
+On your scheduler host, sudo as root and run `source /etc/environment` to load Scale-Out Computing on AWS shell and then execute `/apps/soca/cluster_manager/add_nodes.py`

 ~~~bash
 [root@ip-40-0-22-232 ~]# python3 /apps/soca/cluster_manager/add_nodes.py -h